oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/setup-robot-environment/setup-robot-environment.md

 3. Follow the **Installation Instructions** on the Java Downloads page.

-## Task 2: Download and Configure the Robot Agent
+## Task 2: Install and configure the Robot Agent

 The Robot Agent must be downloaded and installed on your local host.
 The agent is downloaded from the Oracle Integration 3 console.
-During installation, you associate the agent with the OIC 3 instance where the robot flow will be built and run.
+During installation, you associate the agent with the OIC 3 instance where the robot will be built and run.

 1. In the left Navigation pane, click **Design**, followed by **Agents**.